Combined Heat and Power Partnership

 The economic benefits of any CHP project are dependent on efficient design, fuel and offset electricity costs, and capital costs.
 The value of these benefits will depend on the needs and goals of the investor.
 A feasibility analysis to determine the technical and economic viability of a project is typically performed in stages in order to minimize costs and expenses from nonviable projects.

 Use our easy questionnaire as a preliminary assessment of whether your facility might be a good candidate for CHP.
-Visit the Project Development section of this Web site to learn about the steps required to consider and install a CHP system, along with the tools and technical assistance the CHP Partnership provides to help along the way.
+Visit the Project Development section of this Web site to learn about the steps required to consider and install a CHP system.

 In addition, funding incentives for CHP systems are available in the form of direct financial grants, tax incentives, low-interest loans, or utility and environmental policies that increase the financial prospects for a project.